 - Do not do canning of foods in the oven.
 Closed glass jars may explode, resulting in damage to the oven. - Do not use the microwave oven to sterilize objects (baby bottles, etc.).
-It is difficult to keep the oven at the high temperature needed for safe sterilization.
+It is difficult to keep the oven at the high temperature needed for sterilization.

-CARING FOR YOUR MICROWAVE OVEN
+MICROWAVE OVEN CARE